-What is it?: Raise your hand if you’re a Millennial and you know exactly all these Pinoy haircuts and hair trends!
+What is it?: Raise your hand if you’re a millennial and you know exactly all these Pinoy haircuts and hair trends!
 Pull out any grade school class picture and you’ll find at least one classmate for each of these ‘dos.
 Heavily influenced by pop stars and boy bands (like Eminem’s jailbreak buzz cut and Justin Timberlake’s *NSYNC-era frosted spiky tips), these looks almost completely purged themselves of the 80s’ free-flowing vibe.

-2000s and beyond: The Man Bun and Undercut
+The 2000s and beyond: The Man Bun and Undercut